Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 # Resources

 Listed below are several resources that you can use to help you along.
 I have provided information about each of the marriage candidates and the rivals.
 As well as tables for crops, festival dates and even screenshots that can help lead you along the way.
 The hope is that you won't need to use too many guides or flip through other pages to find the information you are looking for.
 Keep in mind that I will not be adding the photo information on here as they are outlined in the achievement guide.
-If there is stuff I needed to add or would be good, sent me a DM on the site and click my name link here to get to my page: [ikki5]( https://retroachievements.org/user/ikki5)
+If there is stuff I need to add or would be good, sent me a DM on the site and click my name link here to get to my page: [ikki5]( https://retroachievements.org/user/ikki5)

 # Marriage Candidates